NHSLeadership/nightingale-2-0/README.md

  - If you dont have command line access to your server, you will need to run these commands locally to generate the output css before uploading
  - Activate the theme
+ - To populate the site with basic elements, we suggest the following:
+   - enable the subpages widget in the sidebar.
+Configuration works best if you select to use parent page as title, show subpages, and enable ul for subpages
+   - Create a top menu assigned to the Main Menu region and add your default homepage.
+You can add extra pages later.
+N.B. the top menu will only show top level links, it does not display any dropdowns for sub pages (hence the need for the subpages widget in sidebar)
+   - Create a footer menu assigned to the Footer Links region and add at least one link.
+Again this is static links only, it has no dropdown functionality

+## Optional but recommended
+This theme works best with the [NHSL-Blocks plugin](https://github.com/NHSLeadership/nhsl-wp-blocks) and the [Advanced Custom Fields Pro plugin](https://www.advancedcustomfields.com/pro/) - generously they have given us an NHS wide license key
  - email tony.blacker@leadershipacademy.nhs.uk for the ACF Pro license key, and you will need to install this manually
  - Activate the `ACF Pro` and `NHS Leadership Academy Blocks for Gutenburg` plugins - either from the themes page or in plugins. *Install and enable ACF Pro before the blocks plugin to ensure full functionality*